dahlia-lib/dahlia/docs/usage/quickstart.rst

 Installation
 ------------

-Wool is available on pypi and can be installed with pip (or any other package manager)
+Wool is available on PyPI and can be installed with pip (or any other package manager)